aernesto/Code---changing-environment/README.md

 # Scripts simulating ideal-observer decision processes in changing environments
-This repository contains, so far, three projects, whose corresponding folders are listed below:
+This repository contains, so far, three projects, whose corresponding folders are:
 NeuralCompCode/
 ClickTask/
-PerformanceSims/
-We summarize the projects below.
+PerformanceSims/.

 # NeuralCompCode/

 This folder contains the MATLAB scripts that were used in the article ["Evidence accumulation and change rate inference in dynamic environments"](https://arxiv.org/abs/1607.08318) by Adrian E. Radillo, Alan Veliz-Cuba, Kresimir Josic, Zachary P. Kilpatrick.

-##A few words on the topic
+## A few words on the topic
 For full information and bibliography, see our [article](https://arxiv.org/abs/1607.08318).

 The problem that we study, in its simplest form, is the following: an environment Hn alternates between two values, say H+ and H-, where n is the discrete time variable and Hn is a homogeneous discrete time Markov chain.
 We say that the environment is **symmetric** when the transition probabilities H+ -> H- and H- -> H+ are the same.
 We call this probability epsilon.